czaariel/CyberPatriot/Checklists/LinuxChecklist.md

 When you see `$word` do not type it as is, replace it with what the variable is asking.

-#### Related to the script
+**Related to the Script**

 Please note unauthorized use of this may result in disqualification from CyberPatriot competition

 Write down all passwords and answer forensics questions BEFORE running this script

-Important:
+	***Important***

 	Read the read me to check what users need to be added/removed

 	Make sure to write down all forensics questions answers and points earned incase the script messes up

 	Save the file with a `.sh` ending.
 Example: `linuxscript.sh`

 	Check all capitalization and spelling

 	Use "sudo bash linuxscript.sh" to run file when ready

 	You will have to be in the right directory to run.
 For example, if the script is saved on the desktop, you have to use `cd /home/$currentuser/Desktop`

 ## Checklist